Knoblauchpilze/template-go/README.md

 As mentioned in the [secrets](#secrets-in-the-ci) section, this project is configured to automatically update the deployment over at [ec2-deployment](https://github.com/Knoblauchpilze/ec2-deployment).
 This is achieved by:

-- pushing the docker image of the service to `dockerhub`.
+- pushing the docker image of the service to Docker Hub.
 - triggering a commit to the `ec2-deployment` repository.

 In case you have a similar workflow, it is easy to update the `DEPLOYMENT_TOKEN` to point to another repository and to modify the [CI workflow](.github/workflows/build-and-push.yml) in the `update-deployment` step to deploy to another repository.

-In case you don't use `dockerhub` but another system to store the docker image (or don't use docker images at all), then you might need to rewrite part of the CI workflow (namely the `build-and-push-docker-image` step).
+In case you don't use Docker Hub but another system to store the docker image (or don't use docker images at all), then you might need to rewrite part of the CI workflow (namely the `build-and-push-docker-image` step).

 Once updated, this should automatically trigger a commit in the `ec2-deployment` (or any other repository) with the latest update.
 The commit message should be explicit enough: